florimondmanca/www/content/articles/2020/07/utterances-comments-personal-sites-github.md

 ## What is Utterances?

-Utterances provides a web widget (an `<iframe>`) to add a comment section to a website.
+Utterances is an open source app built and maintained by [Jeremy Danyow](https://github.com/jdanyow) which he [announced](https://danyow.net/using-github-issues-for-blog-comments/) in 2018.
+It provides a lightweight web widget (an `<iframe>`) to add a comment section to a website.
 Comments are stored in issues of a GitHub repo of your choosing.
-In other words, each page gets its own issue with a comment feed, and so you benefit from the entire featureset of issues _for free_.
+In other words, each page gets its own issue with a comment feed, and so you benefit from the entire featureset of issues out-of-the-box.
 For example...

 - You can edit, report and delete comments — great for moderation.
-- When someone posts a comment, the Utterances bot posts onto the issue.
-So if you're watching the repo you'll get email notifications when comments are posted onto your site.
+- When someone posts a comment, the Utterances bot litterally leaves a corresponding comment on the issue.
+So if you're watching the repo, you'll get email notifications when comments are posted to your site.

 The other wonderful aspect about Utterances is how simple the entire setup really is...